aws/serverless-application-model/.github/ISSUE_TEMPLATE/feature_request.md

 ### Proposal

-Add details of how to add this to the product.
+Add details on how to add this to the product.

 Things to consider:
 [ ] The [SAM documentation](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-specification.html) will need to be updated